ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/deploy.md

        # Return the prediction as a JSON response
         return JSONResponse(content={"prediction": prediction.tolist()})

     except Exception as e:
         raise HTTPException(status_code=500, detail=str(e))
 ```
 ## Deploy with GitHub Actions

-You can now create a new workflow YAML file named `deploy-model.yml` with the contents shown below in the `.github/workflows` directory:
+You can now navigate to the workflow YAML file named `deploy-model.yml` with the contents shown below in the `.github/workflows` directory:

 ```console
 name: Deploy to DockerHub